-3rd Grade Directions: The Title IX lessons are required to be taught in all CMS schools within the first 20 days of school, which is on/before 9/21/2021.
+3rd Grade Directions: The Title IX lessons are required to be taught in all CMS schools within the first 20 days of school.
 The "Topic of the Week" pages outline the Title IX Lesson.

-Schedule: Our recommendation is to teach the Title IX lesson during the 3rd week of school, which would be during the week of Tuesday, 9/7/2021 (as Monday is a Holiday).
+Schedule: Our recommendation is to teach the Title IX lesson during the 3rd week of school.
 This is so that classrooms have time to begin creating a safe community for sharing and learning prior to teaching the Title IX lesson.
 Below we have provided you with the Title IX lesson and related activities for the week (Tuesday through Friday).
-Note: If you need to teach the Title IX lesson before or after the week of 9/7/2021, you will need to adjust the lesson and activities so that they are taught Monday through Thursday.
-If this is the case, on Friday, you may consider holding the same weekly greeting and a brief check-in with students for the 5th day (there is no specific activity below for the 5th day in the week).
+On Monday, you may consider holding the same weekly greeting and a brief check-in with students.